bbrunner11/jobcoin-mixer/README.md

    * If the mix is unsuccessful for whatever reason, there is no transaction fee and the mixer will pick up the remaining balance the next time it runs.
 4. Once you've sent some funds to the mixer, you can check http://$host:$port/api/mixstatus/<mixer address> to see the status of the mix.
 You can continue to refresh the page to see your mixer balance decrease to 0.
 Once done, you can return to https://jobcoin.gemini.com/puppy and click on your mixer address to see the transactions to your other address(es).

+## Design limitations
+* The amount you transfer into the mixer must be a valid, positive Integer.
+It shouldn't be like this, I just simply ran out of time and wanted something that worked.
+* The transaction fee only applies to transactions > $10 as determined by the random mix.One could potentially game the mixer by transferring incremental amounts < $10 right after the poller wakes up.
+This arbitrary % gets worse for the house the smaller the transfers become.
+However, due to the nature of the randomness in timings of both the mixer service as well as the distribution of funds, it would take a pretty dedicated person to game it.